 a cash alternative paid to you to provide additional pension under regulation 31 or waive reductions under regulation 30(8).

-Given the legal, financial and reputational risks involved it will be important to ensure that any policy decision is cleared at the relevant level within your organisation.
+Given the legal, financial and reputational risks involved it will be important to ensure that any policy decision is made at the relevant level within your organisation.
+You should ensure the decision-making process is documented and auditable.

 Other immediate considerations for administering authorities